LiteralLySugaR/Hoi4MapCreatorTool/README.md

 Small info on the tool: version and author.
 - resourcesentry/resent [stateID]

-Third Manilupation Tool only goal which is to perform manipulations with state's resources.
+Fourth Manilupation Tool only goal which is to perform manipulations with state's resources.
 - category [stateID] [value]

 Set state's category.
 If value is unknown, ID is out of range or string value is nowhere to be found, will use **Wasteland (id 0)**.